 It's measurable, flexible and generates loads of enquiries; I’m going to share with you 9 reasons that lawyers need digital marketing.

-Lawyers need digital marketing (or online marketing) to generate new enquiries from online channels such as Google and social media.
+Lawyers need digital marketing for law firms (or online marketing) to generate new enquiries from online channels such as Google and social media.
 Budgets can be scaled up and down as needed, making most digital marketing more affordable and measurable that traditional law firm marketing.